-So, a few months ago, I made this delightful cheerful Mickey banner for my nephew's birthday party.
+So, a few months ago, I made this delightful cheerful Mickey Mouse birthday banner for my nephew's party.

 Given that I'm not one to waste fabric, I left the Mickey and took everything back with me, to find out that our newly starting local Modern Quilt Guild was donating quilts to the NICU this quarter.
 Well, that made everything easy.